ibm-cloud-docs/containers/cs_clusters.md

    *  Your cluster might take some time to provision the Kubernetes master and all worker nodes and enter a   **Normal** state.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress  secrets or registry image pull secrets, might still be in process.
    *  Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.<p class="tip">Is your cluster not in a **Normal** state?
 Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).</p>
 12. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/containers?topic=containers-access_cluster).
 For more possibilities, review the [Next steps](/docs/containers?topic=containers-clusters#next_steps).
-13. VPC Gen 2 clusters that run Kubernetes version 1.18 and earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
+13. VPC Gen 2 clusters that run Kubernetes version 1.18 or earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
  1. From the [Virtual private cloud dashboard](https://cloud.ibm.com/vpc-ext/network/vpcs){: external}, click the name of the **Default Security Group** for the VPC that you created.
  2. In the **Inbound rules** section, click **New rule**.
  3. Choose the **TCP** protocol, enter `30000` for the **Port min** and `32767` for the **Port max**, and leave the **Any** source type selected.